 - Comprehension: the “silent period”

-Sets One and Two get kids started on a fun and natural path to language learning.
+Sets One, Two, and Three get kids started on a fun and natural path to language learning.
 We hope you and your students enjoy the journey with Language Together!

 Click here to print this Getting Started with Language Together Guide